AM311/Cybersecurity_Report/home.md

 ## Credits

-This activity has been developed autonomously.
+This activity has been developed autonomously, with the consultation of the following sources:
-For doing this, the following sources have been consulted:

  - https://www.forensicxs.com/active-directory-hacking-lab/
  - https://medium.com/@jbtechmaven/hacking-active-directory-with-as-rep-roasting-15ca0d9fae5c